 Figure 1: Participants for the study were recruited form the OSTPRE cohort that was started in 1989 and consisted of 14220 born between 1932-41 and living in the Kuopio province of Finland.
 Out of these measurements were carried out for 3222 participants.
 During the 5th year measurement in 1994 (baseline for this study), postural sway was measured in randomized 1568 participants from the measurement group.
 Due to missing covariate data, form these 1568 participants, 102 subjects were excluded from this study.
 A further 16 subjects were excluded because they had not returned the study questionnaires after the baseline.
 A total 1450 participants were finally included in this study.

-Figure 2: Kaplan Meier hazard curves for all fractures in subjects divided according to quartiles of mediolateral sway (Mantel-Cox log rank p value <0.001).
+Figure 2: Kaplan Meier hazard curves for all fractures in subjects divided according to quartiles of mediolateral sway (Log rank, p<0.001).

 Figure 3.
 Cox proportional hazards ratios for quartiles of mediolateral, anteroposterior and total sway.
 Mediolateral sway was the strongest predictor for fracture risk in fourth quartile (HR 2.0 [CI 95% 1.5-2.7].
 Anteroposterior sway was the strongest predictor for mortality risk in third quartile (HR 1.8 [CI 95% 1.2-2.6]).

 Figure 4.
-Subjects were distributed according to tertiles of bone mineral density (BMD) and quartiles of mediolateral (ML) postural sway.
+Subjects were distributed according to tertile of bone mineral density (BMD) and quartiles of mediolateral (ML) postural sway.
 Using a combination score of BMD and postural sway, subjects were distributed into nine groups (e.g. BMD 1 ML sway 1, BMD 2 ML sway 1… BMD 1 ML sway 2, and so on).
 Using BMD Q3 and ML sway Q1 as the reference group (i.e. high BMD and low postural sway) Cox regression analysis was carried out and hazard ratio for fracture in each group was calculated.
 Highest risk for fracture was observed in the group with lowest BMD and highest ML sway (4.9 [CI95% 2.6-9.5]).
 The numbers above the bars show number of subjects in each category.

 Tables